 Debt settlement companies can’t collect a fee until they’ve reached a settlement agreement, you’ve agreed to the settlement, and you’ve made at least one payment to the creditor or debt collector as a result of the agreement.
-But you could still end up paying a portion of the debt settlement company’s full fees on the rest of your unsettled debts, says Bruce McClary, vice president of public relations and communications at the National Federation for Credit Counseling.
+But you could still end up paying a portion of the debt settlement company’s full fees on the rest of your unsettled debts, says Bruce McClary, senior vice president of communications at the National Federation for Credit Counseling.

 “If you have five or six creditors and the company settles one of those debts, they can start charging a fee as soon as they receive a result,” McClary says.

 And if a debt relief company settled a “proportion” of your total debt enrolled with its program, it can charge you that same proportion of its total fee.
 For example, if your total debts came to $10,000, and a debt relief company settled $5,000 of the total amount, it’s allowed to charge 50% of the total agreed-upon fee.

 A debt settlement company may encourage you to stop making payments on your debts while you save up money for a lump-sum payment.
 But at this point, your creditors might not have agreed to anything, which means all those payments you’re missing can wind up as delinquent accounts on your credit reports.